 Triceratops horridus (1994)

 Named for its “three-horned face,” this frilled herbivore was among the last non-avian dinosaurs to disappear during the Cretaceous-Paleogene Extinction 66 million years ago.
-The first fossils of this dino superstar, who has appeared in films and on postage stamps, were misidentified as belonging to a very large and unusual bison.
+The first fossils of this dinosaur superstar, who has appeared in films and on postage stamps, were misidentified as belonging to a very large and unusual bison.
 Six years before becoming Wyoming’s State Dinosaur, it was named the State Fossil of South Dakota.

 This list of state dinosaurs article previously appeared in Rock & Gem magazine.
 Click here to subscribe!
 Story by L.A Sokolowski.